Kristina01111000/Drws_site/README.md

 see if the wordpress update changed the constnat contact problem

 do the book edit
-Fix the email list contact form sign up issue
-Add an email list only sign up
+Fix the email list contact form sign up issue -> remove PMP from the site before doing this Add an email list only sign up
 Make a page like the one he sent me in email, possible using slider factory pro Probably going to use memberships on the site